 News in various media about my research, laboratory, non academic activities, and some articles that I wrote can be found in the media section.

-I teach several engineering subjects at the University of Melbourne, namely: Mechanics, Statics, Fluid Dynamics, Engineering System Design, and Capstone projects.
+I teach several engineering subjects at the University of Melbourne, namely: Engineering Mechanics, Statics, Fluid Dynamics, Engineering System Design, and Capstone projects.
 Details about these subjects can be found in the teaching activities section.

 I also enjoy arts, particularly paintings, here I have attached several selections of famous sketches and paintings that have fluid mechanics aspects in it, including its associated science papers.